turingschool/backend-curriculum-site/module4/capstone_project_overview.md

 Overview
 ------------

-The Capstone Project will last three weeks and will consist of students working in teams of 4+ students.
-Teams may choose to work on existing Turing internal projects listed [here](http://backend.turing.io/module4/projects_overview) or they can choose to take a team member's existing personal project and build on it.
+The Capstone Project will last two weeks and will consist of students working in teams of 4+ students.
+Teams will be formed based on interest in an existing Turing internal projects listed [here](http://backend.turing.io/module4/projects_overview) or the cohort's existing personal projects.

 Roles
 ------------